Featured in the Vanderbilt Eye Institute Impact Report 2024. Peruse the rest of the Impact Report here.

 A Lasting Impact

-Les and Judy, now retired, recently moved to Brentwood, Tennessee, to be closer to their grandchildren.
-And although they have traveled the world many times, the couple is happy to be able to conveniently attend VEI and other Vanderbilt events.
+Les and Judy, now retired, recently moved to Brentwood, Tenn., to be closer to their grandchildren.
+Although they have traveled the world many times, the couple is happy to be able to conveniently attend Vanderbilt events.

 The Smiths also plan to host an eye education presentation in their new community, with VEI faculty as presenters.